 But while these special-needs children might be angels, their parents face a hellish struggle keeping medical coverage in place while providing round-the-clock care for them.

-Watts said Alexander had three surgeries in October alone, and a gastric tube inserted into his stomach to help feed him became infected.
+Watts said Alexander had three surgeries in October 2018, and a gastric tube inserted into his stomach to help feed him became infected.
 Minor stomach bugs can send him to the emergency room with dehydration — where doctors ask her to explain exactly what her son’s condition is.

-Cognitively, five-year-old Alexander will remain a toddler for the rest of his life.
+Cognitively, six-year-old Alexander will remain a toddler for the rest of his life.
 Things will never get easier for her or the many other parents Hill Country Advocates for Angels supports both locally and around the nation.

 When Lauren was pregnant with her third child, an ultrasound at 20 weeks revealed the baby had congenital heart defects.
 Benjamin survived birth but died when he was just 22-days-old.
 Throughout the entire ordeal, the child with Agelman suffered uncontrolled seizures.